Bayesian Nonparametric Dictionary Learning for Compressed Sensing MRI: Background and Related work

 CS-MRI with an image-level, or global regularization function $h_g(\x)$ is one in which sparsity is enforced within a transform domain defined on the entire image.
 For example, in Sparse MRI \cite{ref3} the regularization function is

 where $W$ is the wavelet basis and $TV(\x)$ is the total variation (spatial finite differences) of the image.
-Regularizing with this function requires that the image be sparse in the wavelet domain, as measured by the $\ell_1$ norm of the wavelet coefficients $\|W \x\|_1$, which acts as a surrogate for $\ell_0$ \cite{ref1}\cite{ref2}.
+Regularizing with this function requires that the image be sparse in the wavelet domain, as measured by the $\ell_1$ norm of the wavelet coefficients $\|W \x\|_1$, which acts as a surrogate for $\ell_0$ \cite{ref1,ref2}.
 The total variation term enforces homogeneity within the image by encouraging neighboring pixels to have similar values while allowing for sudden high frequency jumps at edges.
 The parameter $\mu>0$ controls the trade-off between the two terms.
+A variety of other image-level regularization approaches have been proposed along these lines, e.g., \cite{ref6,ref7,ref11}.